CodeHelper2016/HelloWorld/README.md

 # HelloWorld
-A Simple Project created on github
+A Simple Project created on github.

+add comments to describle why u make the change !